This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Do you need to purchase tickets in advance?

-Fortunately, when you book with Viator you get to change or cancel your tickets up to 24 hours beforehand, so you can keep an eye on the weather and reschedule for free if it’s not looking so good.
+Fortunately, when you book your admission tickets with Viator you get to change or cancel your tickets up to 24 hours beforehand, so you can keep an eye on the weather and reschedule for free if it’s not looking so good.
 You get a much better experience when you go on a bright, clear day, as you can see for miles around.

-In the off-season, it’s less essential to book in advance as the gondola is not as busy.
-But that’s not to say it’s not just as beautiful as it is in summer!
+In the off-season, it’s less essential to book in advance, as the gondola is not as busy.
+But that’s not to say it’s not just as beautiful as it is in summer.

 Why We Book Tours with Viator